Media School Honors Director & Public Relations Lecturer

 A Washington native, Dave is a 1986 cum laude graduate of the S.I.
 Newhouse School of Communications at Syracuse University with a major in advertising, and he holds a master’s degree in management and leadership from Western Governors University.
 Before joining IU, he frequently guest lectured on public relations and marketing communications in the business and communications schools at several Washington-area universities.
 Dave also wrote the chapter on corporate communications for the book Essays on Governance: Thirty-Six Critical Essays to Drive Shareholder Value and Business Growth, published by Advantage Media Group.

-At The Media School, Dave teaches multiple courses in the public relations concentration and serves as faculty advisor to the IU Public Relations Student Society of America (PRSSA) chapter and the IU student team participating annually in the national PRSSA Bateman Competition.
+In addition to teaching and serving as the school’s honors director, Dave is also faculty advisor to the IU Public Relations Student Society of America (PRSSA) chapter, and is an affiliated faculty member of the Arnolt Center for Investigative Journalism.
 He is also the faculty mentor to the 2022 class of Media School Ernie Pyle Scholars.